The Head Speed Pro and Babolat Pure Strike are both popular rackets that are aimed more at intermediate to advanced tennis players.

 All three rackets have a head light balance with the Speed Pro being slightly more head light than the two Babolat rackets.

-As the Speed Pro is more head light and has a lower swing weight, it is definitely the most maneuverable of the three rackets.
+As the Speed Pro is more head light and has a lower swing weight, it is definitely the most manoeuvrable of the three rackets.

 Stiffness Rating

-Having played with all three rackets, I found the Head Speed Pro to be much more arm friendly than the two Pure Strike rackets.
+Having played with all three frames, I found the Speed Pro to be much more arm friendly than the two Pure Strike frames.

 Beam Width

-Overall, the Speed Pro has a thicker beam width than the two pure strike rackets so you should find it easier to generate power with Head Speed Pro.
+Overall, the Speed Pro has a thicker beam width than the two pure strike rackets so you should find it easier to generate power with.

 Power